 You have upgraded your operating system to a new version

-As defined above, restore points are landmarks of when the operating system worked optimally.
-For that reason, they’re only relevant to and specific to the operating system that’s in use.
+As defined above, restore points indicate when the OS worked optimally.
+Therefore, they’re only relevant to and specific to the operating system.

-When you upgrade to a new version of Windows, the older restore points won’t work anymore because it’s a whole new operating system.
+When you upgrade to a new version of Windows, the older restore points won’t work anymore because it’s a whole new OS.

 Since the old restore points become irrelevant after an upgrade, Windows deletes them to create storage space for the new ones you will make for the new OS.

-If you try to reinstall any restore points from the older operating system after a system update, you’ll corrupt your new operating system.
+If you try to reinstall any restore points from the older operating system after an update, you’ll corrupt your new OS.

 You have reinstalled your current operating system

-When you uninstall and then reinstall the operating system currently in use, you’ll get to keep your user files and programs but lose all Windows-related files.
-Because system restore files are Windows-related, you will lose them during reinstallation.
+When you uninstall and then reinstall the OS currently in use, you’ll get to keep your user files and programs but lose all Windows-related files.
+Because System Restore files are Windows-related, you will lose them during reinstallation.

 Presence of USB Turbo Boosters